 There are a range of options for purchasing snowshoes, right from beginner and more budget-friendly, through to high-tech and more on the pricier side.
 I would recommend checking out this article for selecting the right pair for your needs – How to Choose the Right Snowshoes.
 There are essentially 3 types: hiking snowshoes, backcountry snowshoes, and running snowshoes.
 I personally own a pair of backcountry snowshoes by MSR as I like to do a mix of packed and deeper snow hikes.

 You could technically hike Artist Point in any of the 3 types, though hiking snowshoes would likely be the best suited.
-I have included links to some recommended snowshoes below, including some handy snowshoeing starter kits that come with shoes, poles, gaiters, etc. (great for beginners!)
+I have included links to some recommended snowshoes below, including some handy snowshoeing starter kits that come with snowshoes and poles.
+These are great for beginners!

 Never gone snowshoeing before?
 No stress, there isn’t much of a learning curve.
 It’s just a matter of learning to walk in oversized shoes, thus taking your strides a little wider and being mindful not to clip the snowshoes.
-I’ve definitely done that a few times haha, but snow makes for a soft landing!
+I’ve definitely done that a few times, but snow makes for a soft landing!
 I have an entire Beginners Guide to Snowshoeing, so be sure to check that out!

 How you dress to snowshoe to Artist Point will depend on the conditions.
 I have been on sunny and relatively warm days and ended up hiking in a t-shirt… and I have been on COLD days and worn a down jacket the entire time.
 I recommend looking up the weather forecast before you go and use that to plan accordingly.

-For footwear I would recommend waterproof winter hiking boots (the KEEN Revel III’s are my go-to for snowshoeing) and a pair of gaiters to keep snow out of your boots.
-For socks I would suggest a medium – thick pair made for hiking, and potentially some toe warmers for those really chilly days.
+For footwear I would recommend waterproof winter hiking boots (the Columbia Newton Ridge Boots are my go-to for snowshoeing) and a pair of gaiters to keep snow out of your boots.
+For socks I would suggest a medium weight pair made for hiking, and potentially some toe warmers for those really chilly days.

 Firstly, if you aren’t actively using any of the above suggested items during your hike then they should definitely be in your bag.
 Don’t skimp on things like gloves and a beanie… you may regret it if the weather changes quickly!

-Some more items you should pack include a drink bottle (insulated is best to prevent your water freezing), snacks, head lamp, thicker gloves/mitts, hand warmers, sunscreen, basic medical kit, and some sort of map or GPS device.
-You may also want to consider taking an emergency device such as a the Garmin InReach Mini, especially if you are out snowshoeing on your own.
+Some more items you should pack include a drink bottle (insulated is best to prevent your water freezing), snacks, head lamp, thicker gloves/mitts, hand warmers, sunscreen, basic first aid kit, and some sort of map and compass.
+You may also want to consider taking an emergency device such as the Garmin InReach Mini, especially if you are out snowshoeing on your own.

 Fancy trying out winter backcountry camping?
 Artist Point is a great spot for it!
 I’ve camped up there twice now and would highly recommend it for a short yet rewarding winter camping spot.
 Be sure to read up on my recommended winter camping gear and tips before you go.
 Also, you will need a Northwest Forest Pass to park your car in the lot overnight.
-Buy a day pass online here (choose Mount Baker-Snoqualmie National Forest) or an annual pass here.
+You can buy an annual pass here for only $30.

 Leave no trace

-If you’re going to be out in nature, it’s important that you strive to protect it and follow Leave No Trace principles.
+If you’re going to be out in nature, it’s important that you follow Leave No Trace principles.
 Please be sure to educate yourself on proper winter hiking and camping etiquette before you snowshoe to Artist Point.
-I have a whole blog post on this topic (check it out here), or read up on the winter specific guidelines below:
+I have a whole blog post on this topic (check it out here), or read up on the winter-specific guidelines below: